Business Names and Trademarks

 Trademark Protection and Why You Want It

-A trademark is a word, phrase, symbol or design, or a combination of words, phrases, symbols or designs, that identifies and distinguishes the source of the goods of one party from those of others.
+The U.S. Patent and Trademark Office (USPTO) defines trademark as a word, phrase, symbol or design, or a combination of words, phrases, symbols or designs, that identifies and distinguishes the source of the goods of one party from those of others.
 A service mark is the same as a trademark, except that it identifies and distinguishes the source of a service rather than a product.
 Together, they may be referred to as "marks" generically.

 Simply put, trademark protection gives you the exclusive rights to use a name.
 Having this protection is extremely important because it allows you to establish a brand and reputation for your business, separating you from your competitors.
 If someone tries to use a business name that is confusingly similar to your own trademarked name, you can prevent them from using that name and seek damages for any harm done.